Childhood Post-infections Autoimmune Encephalopathy (CPAE) Center of Excellence (Part of Arkansas Children's Hospital)

 If you are sick or have a minor injury and need to talk to someone right away, you can access UAMS HealthNow for a video visit with a UAMS provider 24 hours a day, 7 days a week.

-About Childhood Post-infectious Autoimmune Encephalopathy (CPAE) Clinic
+About Childhood Post-infections Autoimmune Encephalopathy (CPAE) Center of Excellence

 What to Expect at Your Clinic Visit